dhuppenkothen/machine-learning-tutorial/_episodes/02-ProblemSetUp.md

 "But how is the robot going to know which is which if we don't tell it?"

 Michael has an idea: "I've recently learned about machine learning!
-Maybe we can train a computer to distinguish the different types of sweets, and that computer can tell the robot into which bin each belongs."
+Maybe we can train a computer to distinguish between the different types of sweets, and that computer can tell the robot into which bin each belongs."

 You have a plan!